GManthan/GManthan/README.md

 ### 🚀 What I’m Currently Working On
 - Developing an **AI-integrated Sign Language Project** to bridge communication gaps using edge AI.
-- Exploring **STM32 and ESP32** for real-time embedded applications.
+- Exploring **STM32 and RasberryPi** for real-time embedded applications.
 - Building a **portfolio website** to showcase my work and projects.
 - Diving deeper into **core electronics, robotics, and web technologies**.